Angel5a/laravel-restify/docs-v2/content/en/api/repositories.md

 The newly created repository will be placed in the `app/Restify/PostRepository.php` file.

 By default, the generation repository command doesn't require any option.
-However, you can specify `--app` option to instruct Restify to generate the migrations, policy, and model (in `app/Models`).
+However, you can specify `--all` option to instruct Restify to generate the migrations, policy, and model (in `app/Models`).

 ## Defining Repositories